 From 2010-2019 Dean was the co-host of the PBS program Star Gazers.
-He is the author of four books including "Facts From Space!", "100 Things to See in the Night Sky" and 100 Things to See in the Night Sky, Expanded Edition.
+He is the author of four books including "Facts From Space!" and "100 Things to See in the Night Sky".
 Dean is a Contributing Editor to Sky and Telescope Magazine and a contributor to Astronomy Magazine, where he won 2008 “Out-of-this-World” Award for astronomy education.
-Dean has written over 150 astronomy articles for the Cincinnati Enquirer, blogged for the Huffington Post and is regularly featured on television and radio.
+Dean has written over 160 astronomy articles for the Cincinnati Enquirer, blogged for the Huffington Post and is regularly featured on television and radio.
 Dean is a frequent guest on National Public Radio’s Science Friday with Ira Flatow and NPR's Here & Now.
 He also hosts an astronomy podcast with Anna Hehman called "Looking Up!"

 At the Cincinnati Observatory, he has developed his skills as a dynamic writer and public speaker who brings the complicated field of astronomy down to Earth for students of all ages.

-Dean is currently working on a new book, "How to Teach Grown-Ups about Pluto"
+Dean's newest book, "How to Teach Grown-Ups about Pluto" comes out May 2022

 Learn your way around the best, most fascinating objects you can find with the naked eye and binoculars in the updated and expanded collection of planets, stars, constellations, and more.
 With more detailed star charts this book is perfect for beginners and amateur astronomers wanting to explore the night sky.